 Response to NIST Draft “AI Risk Management Framework: Generative AI Profile”.
 METR.
 2024.

 The WMDP Benchmark: Measuring and Reducing Malicious Use With Unlearning.
-International Conference on Machine Learning.
 Featured in Time.
-2024.
+International Conference on Machine Learning, 2024.

 Inverse Design of Nanophotonic Structures Using a Hybrid Dimensionality Reduction Technique.
 Frontiers in Optics.
 2020.